 Beyond just learning the mechanics, certification establishes your credibility as a professional who is qualified to protect our community’s water.
 It allows you to offer a vital service that property owners are legally required to have.
 This not only makes you more valuable to employers but also opens up opportunities to work on a wider range of commercial and residential projects.
 It’s an investment in your skills that pays off by making you an essential part of maintaining a safe water infrastructure.

-What Facility Managers and Owners Need to Know
+A Guide for Facility Managers and Building Owners

 As a facility manager or property owner, your main responsibility is to ensure your building is safe and compliant.
 When it comes to backflow prevention, the easiest way to do this is to establish a relationship with a trusted, certified testing company.
 The best approach is to set up an annual service agreement with a provider who can manage the entire process for you.